LLM Gateway Architecture

 chat-structured is for non-streaming structured extraction and classification work, such as memory extraction, chat extraction helpers, conversation post-processing structure, and schema-bound feature decisions.
 It is the safest first lane because it has clear success checks: JSON/schema validity, parser repair rate, extraction precision/recall, latency, and cost.

-Non-BYOK requests call /v1/chat/completions first with model: "omi:auto:chat-structured", text-only messages, and a JSON schema response format for RequiresContext.
-The caller sends low-cardinality metadata identifying chat_extraction.requires_context, not raw user text in logs or telemetry.
+Non-BYOK requests call /v1/chat/completions with model: "omi:auto:chat-structured", text-only messages, and a JSON schema response format.
+The caller sends low-cardinality feature metadata, not raw user text in logs or telemetry.
 Service auth uses the existing bearer-token contract; backend callers read OMI_LLM_GATEWAY_SERVICE_TOKEN first and then LLM_GATEWAY_SERVICE_TOKEN for local compatibility.

-The backend exposes the Prometheus counter llm_gateway_chat_extraction_requests_total{feature,outcome,reason} for this pilot.
-Current outcomes are success, fallback, and skipped; reasons are bounded classes such as ok, timeout, request_error, http_503, invalid_json, schema_validation, unexpected_error, and byok.
+The backend exposes the Prometheus counter llm_gateway_chat_extraction_requests_total{feature,outcome,reason} for structured gateway callers.
+Outcomes are bounded classes such as success, fallback, error, and skipped; reasons are bounded classes such as ok, timeout, request_error, http_503, invalid_json, schema_validation, unexpected_error, and byok.

 Primary user chat should follow later as a separate lane, likely: